The Mysteries of Machu Picchu

-“All roads lead to Rome,” or that’s what the Romans said.
-But those who visit Cusco realize that here this historical sentence change to “all roads lead to Machu Picchu”.
+“All roads lead to Rome”, or that is what they thought during the Roman Empire; but those who visit Cusco realize that the Italian capital is too far from these places and that here, “All roads lead to Machu Picchu”.

-Because the Inca Citadel is the final goal of many trekkings of several days, which invite the adventurers who want to discover and explore the Qhapaq Ñan or Inca Trail.
-One of the most exciting routes to reach Machu Picchu is the one that crosses the Inca jungle, a four-day adventure in which you will travel by bicycle, on foot and by train… Do you dare with it?
+This is because the final goal is the Inca Citadel with an infinity of trekkings for many days that challenge the adventurers that want to explore and travel the Qhapaq Ñan or Camino Inca.
+One of the most exciting routes to reach Machu Picchu is the one that runs through the Inca jungle; a four day adventure on bike, by foot and by train.
+Are you in?

-Day 1: from Cusco to Santa Maria on an exciting mountain bike route
+Day 1: From Cusco to Santa Maria in an exciting route on mountain bike

-Following, on foot, the channel of the Vilcanota river towards the south you will arrive at Santa Teresa, your destiny of this day.
-The road is full of wonders of the Peruvian jungle that you will not want to miss: birds like the hummingbird, animals like the wild cat and fruit plants like mango.
-In addition, you will see small towns like Quellomayo, where the families await you with traditional dishes.
-After eat this delicious food you will be prepared to keep walking!
+Continuing by foot and by the river bed of the Vilcanota River south-bound you will arrive to Santa Teresa, your final destination for the day.
+The path is full of wonders of the Peruvian jungle you will not want to miss, like: hummingbirds, wild animals like the Mountain Lion, and fruit plants like mango.
+Furthermore, you will go through small towns like Quellomayo where the families that live here await you with traditional plates for you to regain your energy.

-Before reaching Santa Teresa you will go through its thermal baths.
-Do not hesitate!
-Make a stop and give yourself time to rest and relax in this medicinal waters.
-You will feel like a new person to continue the adventure!
+Before arriving to Santa Teresa you will pass by its hot spings.
+Do not hesitate and make a stop to give yourself some time to rest and relax in the medicinal waters.
+You will feel like new to continue with the adventure!

-Day 3: from Santa Teresa to Aguas Calientes, the gateway to Machu Picchu
+Day 3: From Santa Teresa to Aguas Calientes, the entrance door to Machu Picchu

-The third day of the trekking you will be very close to your destination!
-The route that separates Santa Teresa from Aguas Calientes is done on foot and it is full of beautiful landscapes, with waterfalls and rivers in which you can take a refreshing swim.
-Can you imagine how you will feel taking a dip surrounded by the imposing Andes?
+By the third day you will be very near your final destination!
+The route that divides Santa Teresa from Aguas Calientes is done on foot and is full of beautiful landscapes with waterfalls and rivers where you can freshen up.
+Can you imagine what it would be like to take a swim surrounded by the breathtaking Andes?

-On this journey you will cross the Hydroelectric train station, a good place to stop and eat something.
-After two hours of walking, you will arrive at the beautiful and picturesque city of Aguas Calientes.
-We know you’ll be tired but, gather strength and go through this city full of charm.
+On this trajectory you will reach the Hydroelectric Train Station, a good place to make a stop and eat something.
+After a two-hour walk you will reach the beautiful and picturesque city of Aguas Calientes.
+We know you will be tired by now but if you are feeling up for it, you can go through this enchanting place.

-Day 4: the route to the dream destination, Machu Picchu
+Day 4: The route towards the aspired destination: Machu Picchu

-And the day when you will meet one of the 7 Wonders of the Modern World has finally arrived.
-Although you can make the route from Aguas Calientes to Machu Picchu by bus, you’ve arrived here on your own foot, why not keep walking?
-After about an hour of trekking (10 km) through the jungle that surrounds the Inca Citadel, you will arrive at the entrance to Machu Picchu.
+The time to be acquainted with one of the 7 Wonders of the Modern World, Machu Picchu, is finally here.
+Even though the route from Aguas Calientas to Machu Picchu can be done by bus, now that you have reached all the way here by foot, why not continue walking?
+After one hour or so of trekking (10 km/6 mi) through the jungle that surrounds the Inca Citadel, you will arrive to the Machu Picchu entrance.

-And when you come back to Aguas Calientes, Inca Rail awaits you with the best trains that will take you to Ollantaytambo or Poroy on an incredible journey through the Andes.
-What else can you ask for an adventure trip?
+Once back in Aguas Calientes, Inca Rail awaits you with the best trains that will take you to Ollantaytambo or Poroy in an unbelievable trip through the Andes.
+What more can you ask for in an adventurous trip like this one?